zayar-ln/bashrc/README.md

 I made this setup for myself, but you are welcome to use it too.
 It is meant to be light, fast, and helpful.
 No bloated tools.
 No heavy dependencies.
 Just Bash.

-If you’re a terminal lover who wants more control and less clutter, this setup is for you.